mkingst/nginx-kic-nap/README.md

 # 2. Build the N+ and NAP Image and install

 See here: https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/

-Push this image to a local repository.

-# 2. Deploy a standard NGINX Configuration

-Use the following config Map containing NGINX configuration
-<code>01nginx-config-default.yaml</code>

-<b>Note: Change the syslog servers ClusterIP </b>

 # 3. Create a service for NGINX KIC (listening on port 80 by default)